 Reports

-There is a built-in reporting modul in Pure that can be used to pull reports on registered content.
+There is a built-in reporting modul in Pure that can be used to pull reports on content in Pure.
 You need special permissions to be able to create reports in Pure.

 It takes practice and good knowledge of the data in Pure to produce accurate reports.
 AU Pure will gladly assist with learning to use the reporting module but do not assume any responsibility for the interpretation and conclusion based on reports created outside of AU Pure.